techidaily/site-screen-capture/source/_posts/updated-in-2024-bandicam-or-camtasia-best-recording-and-editing-software.md

 <img height="0" width="0" src="https://25home.pxf.io/i/5597632/2148645/16836" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### Key Features

+* It has a simple user interface that will help you create the best video for your target audience.
+* Its most significant feature is its HDMI recording mode, which lets you record game consoles like the Xbox One, Switch, and PS4, among others.
+* You can record multiple video streams at once and export them individually; the Game is captured in real-time; The HDMI recording mode is distinct; the Ability can deliver up to 480 frames per second to players.
+* Bandicam can record using Nvidia's  codec, which helps to compress video files while maintaining their originality and quality.
+* MPEG-1, MJPEG, MPEG video formats are among the recording formats supported.
+Additionally, you can discover presets for YouTube, Edit Premiere, and DivX Player to convert your recordings.
+* The Bandicam software allows you to crop the frame to the portions you want to record.
+It makes editing videos after they've been altered much easier.
+* There is also a dynamic option that allows you to record the area around the mouse.
+* You can capture webcam footage and add it to the recording screen using advanced settings.
+Auto capture: This feature allows you to take a screenshot every second.
+* Real-time sketching and screenshots: This application allows you to draw and sketch your films in real-time.
+You can highlight a certain image or phrase during the screen recording.
+* Game recording: The Bandicam software allows you to record 4K UHD footage from a variety of 2D and 3D games.
+It can capture video at a frame rate of up to 144 frames per second.
+* With Bandicam's game recording feature, you may record gaming sessions and videos with context, as well as programs that support DirectX/OpenGL graphic technology.
+It also aids in the recording of full-screen HD films with window borders smoothly.

 ## Functioning

 Game recording, device recording, video recording, and screen recording are available with the Bandicam screen recorder for Windows 10\.
 Let's take a closer look at each one.
 Mode of Screen Recording: You can record anything on the screen using the tool's screen recording mode.
 In this mode, users can record anything on their screen, including PowerPoint presentations, the entire screen, a web browser window, Excel spreadsheets, various games, and so on.